-Dr Daisy Dunn was born in London in 1987, and read Classics at the University of Oxford, before winning a scholarship for an MA in Art History at the Courtauld, and completing a doctorate in Classics and History of Art of Renaissance Italy at University College London, in affiliation with the Warburg Institute of Art.
+Dr Daisy Dunn is a classicist, art historian, and cultural critic.
+She read Classics at the University of Oxford, before winning a scholarship for an MA in Art History at the Courtauld, and completing a doctorate in Classics and Renaissance Italian Art History at University College London, in affiliation with the Warburg Institute.

 Her website is www.daisydunn.co.uk